Fotis Dulos, charged in murder of missing wife Jennifer Dulos, attempted suicide, lawyers

 Investigators said that on the morning Jennifer Dulos vanished, Fotis, a real estate developer, was seen in surveillance footage traveling between Farmington and New Canaan, where Jennifer lived, in a red Toyota pickup truck belonging to one of his employees.

-Another camera showed the pickup parked 100 feet away from where Jennifer's 2017 Chevrolet was found later that day, abandoned and with apparent bloodstains.
+Another camera showed the pickup parked 100 feet away from where Jennifer Dulos' 2017 Chevrolet was found later that day, abandoned and with apparent bloodstains.

-His girlfriend, Michelle Troconis, 45, was also charged this month with conspiracy to commit murder.
-And, a Connecticut lawyer, Kent Mawhinney, a close friend of Fotis Dulos', was also charged with conspiracy to commit murder.
-Mawhinney's name appeared on alibi scripts written by Fotis Dulos and Troconis, according to an arrest warrant for Troconis.
+Troconis was also charged this month with conspiracy to commit murder.
+And a Connecticut lawyer, Kent Mawhinney, a close friend of Dulos, was also charged with conspiracy to commit murder.
+Mawhinney's name appeared on alibi scripts written by Dulos and Troconis, according to an arrest warrant for Troconis.

 If you or someone you know is in crisis, call the National Suicide Prevention Lifeline at 800-273-8255, text HOME to 741741 or visit SpeakingOfSuicide.com/resources for additional resources.